-Conducted by marine biologist, Dr. Joe Richardson, Tybee Beach Ecology trips are scheduled and arranged based on group size.
+Conducted by a marine biologist, Dr. Joe Richardson, Tybee Beach Ecology trips are scheduled and arranged based on group size.
 Great for families and groups of all ages.
 Trips offered from sunrise to sunset and are scheduled around low tide, so times vary day to day.
 Reservations are required so please call or email Dr. Joe.

 A typical beach ecology trip consists of a variety of topics and activities including: